The Team

 Committee Member

-My work involves specialist investigation of building subsidence and the negotiation for the Insurers with all parties to achieve repairs and tree management where needed.
+My work involves specialist investigation of building subsidence and the negotiation for the Insurers with all parties to achieve repairs, including tree management where needed.
 This follows from being Co Sec of a specialist insurance broker handling medical insurance for travellers and the negotiations with overseas hospitals and transport facilities.

 Tony Moore